Monitoring Tools That Alert Before Your Users Do

 2. Grafana

-Open-source visualization and dashboard platform that excels at combining data from multiple sources.
-Grafana integrates seamlessly with Prometheus, Loki, Tempo, and dozens of other data sources.
-Grafana Cloud provides a managed option as well.
+Open-source visualization and dashboard platform that excels at combining data from multiple sources into unified dashboards.
+Grafana integrates seamlessly with Prometheus, Loki (logs), Tempo (traces), InfluxDB, and dozens of other data sources.
+Grafana Cloud offers a managed option with a free tier including 10,000 metric series, 50 GB logs, and 50 GB traces per month.
+The Pro plan starts at $29 per user per month.

 Pros

-- +Unmatched flexibility in dashboarding and data sources
+- +Unmatched flexibility in dashboarding with support for 100+ data sources

 Cons

-- -Setup and maintenance of the stack can be complex
+- -Setup and maintenance of the full LGTM stack can be complex without DevOps experience

 3. New Relic

-Full-stack observability platform with a generous free tier of 100 GB of data per month.
-New Relic offers APM, infrastructure monitoring, log management, and browser monitoring in one platform.
-The recently revamped pricing model makes it more accessible for teams of all sizes.
+Full-stack observability platform with a generous free tier of 100 GB data ingestion per month and one free full-platform user.
+New Relic offers APM, infrastructure monitoring, log management, browser monitoring, and synthetic monitoring in one platform.
+The transparent pricing model charges $0.35 per GB of extra ingestion and $49 per month per additional full-platform user, making it more predictable than competitors.

 Pros